-The Big Sheep – a great family day out whatever the weather, this award-winning attraction has rides, shows, animals, sheep racing and is home to the largest roller coaster in Devon and is on the outskirts of Bideford.
+The Big Sheep – a great family day out whatever the weather, this award-winning attraction has rides, shows, animals, sheep racing.
+Is home to the largest roller coaster in Devon and is on the outskirts of Bideford.

 Pennywell Farm – another multi-award-winning attraction and the largest farm attraction in the South West, with shows, displays farm rides and the adorable miniature pigs.

-Coinciding your trip to Devon with an event or festival is a great idea and Devon has much to offer throughout the year.
+Coinciding your trip to Devon with an event or festival is a great idea.
+Devon has much to offer throughout the year.
 Be it food, sport, music, planes or fireworks there is something for everyone to enjoy.

 Your Special Events

-If you are celebrating a milestone birthday or anniversary, then why not make it even more special in one of our Devon Holiday Cottage’s celebration houses.
+If you are celebrating a milestone birthday or anniversary, then why not make.
+It even more special in one of our Devon Holiday Cottage’s celebration houses.
 With holiday properties taking more than 40 guests we can accommodate large parties in style.
-Our large properties are usually well equipped with swimming pools, hot tubs, wonderful grounds and sporting facilities so your party can relax and unwind before the festivities begin.
-Private dining can be arranged so you can take full advantage of some of the magnificent dining areas these properties have.
+Our large properties are usually well equipped with swimming pools, hot tubs, wonderful grounds.
+Sporting facilities so your party can relax and unwind before the festivities begin.
+Private dining can be arranged so you can take full advantage.
+Of some of the magnificent dining areas these properties have.
 It makes a special occasion just that bit more special and something you will remember for years.

 We are here to help

-We hope this post has given you food for thought or at least given you a few more ideas on picking your perfect Devon Holiday Cottage at the perfect time for you.
-We are constantly adding new cottages to our site and with 2380 Devon self-catering cottages we have one of the largest choices available anywhere.
+I hope this post has given you food for thought or at least given you a few more ideas.
+We also hope this was the perfect guide to Devon cottages.
+On picking your perfect Devon Holiday Cottages at the perfect time for you.
+We are constantly adding new cottages to our site and with 3090 Devon self-catering cottages we have one of the largest choices available anywhere.
 You can interact with us on Facebook, Twitter and Instagram for advice specific to you.